The Modular Renderer is a set of C++ classes and functions, which provide a superset of the functionality previously found in the RT raytracer.

 Furthermore, MR provides other forms of rendering, such as wire-frame and polygon rendering, in order to provide fast previews etc..

 It has the disadvantage that in order to perform raytracing, you have to write a program and compile it.
-Accordingly MR has a raytracer called RTMR, which is backwardly compatible with RT and implemented using MR.
+Accordingly MR has a raytracer called RTMR, which is backwardly compatible with RT (my earlier raytracer) and implemented using MR.

 It provides ray-tracer functionality based on information given in "Computer Graphics, Principles and Practice", by Foley, vanDam, Feiner and Hughes, and Byte magazine.
 It provides :-